Thursday, December 1, 2011

 Completely different was the strategy of participation followed by another group of countries led by Saudi Arabia and including Abu Dhabi, Kuwait, Qatar, Iran and in part Iraq.
 According to the pragmatic philosophy of Yamani [Saudi Arabia's oil minister Zaki Yamani], their aim was to take control of the oil industry gradually without threatening the stability of the markets and taking into account the time needed to acquire full awareness of its operating mechanisms.
 This strategy coincided precisely with the wishes of the western companies[ix].

 In January 1973, the Kuwaiti government approved the General Participation Agreement championed and negotiated in New York City by Oil Minister Zaki Yamani of Saudi Arabia on behalf also of the other Arab countries.
-According to this agreement, the companies agreed to hand over a growing share of their businesses: They started with 25 percent in 1973 to reach 51 percent in 1981.
+According to this agreement, the IOCs agreed to hand over a growing share of their businesses: They started with 25 percent in 1973 to reach 51 percent in 1981.
 In other words, K.O.C.'s 25 percent had to be nationalized immediately after compensation equal to the book value of the to-be-nationalized infrastructures.
 Within 1982, the Kuwaiti government would get the majority of the company's shares.

 In the summer of 1973, Kuwait announced the intention of renegotiating its participation quota in K.O.C. with the aim of getting the majority of its capital immediately.
 In September 1973, Kuwait hosted the 11th meeting of the Organization of Arab Petroleum Exporting Countries (Oapec, not to be confused with OPEC) and the nationalization principle was approved.
 Then, following the October 1973 Yom Kippur War, events moved forward very fast.
 Oil and Finance Minister Abdal Rahman Atiqui met with K.O.C.'s officials in order to renegotiate the shareholders' quotas.
 The minister asked for obtaining 50 percent of K.O.C.'s shares, but later this agreement did not satisfy Parliament.
 Then, in January 1974, the minister reached an agreement for 60 percent of the company and Parliament ratified this agreement the following May.
 BP and Gulf received compensation of $112 million according to the value of the nationalized infrastructures.